Projectile Jargon

 Obfuscation as a Shield

 When someone doesn’t actually know what to do or how to solve a problem, jargon becomes a convenient smokescreen.
 It allows them to appear engaged and involved without actually committing to a course of action.
+For instance, instead of admitting they don’t have a solution, someone might say they’re “circling back” or “doing a deep dive” to avoid taking responsibility.

 In-Group Signaling and Validation

 Using jargon becomes a way to signal belonging within a group.
 Those who use the “in” language are perceived as being “in the know,” further reinforcing the behavior.
+Imagine a meeting where everyone is throwing around terms like “synergy” and “bandwidth.”
+Those who don’t understand may feel excluded and pressured to adopt the same language to fit in.

 The Loop Takes Hold